is a series of children's novels by Geoffrey McSkimming starring the titular Captain Ersatz

 - Supreme Chef: Mrs Amun-Ra's scones are to die for.

-- Trademark Favourite Food: Doris likes snails.
+- Trademark Favorite Food: Doris likes snails.
 Brenda eats worms.
 Desdemona likes seaweed.

 - Two Guys and a Girl: A large part of Bone's motivation, especially in the second book, is his interest in Jocelyn.